vaab/gitchangelog/README.rst

     output_engine = makotemplate("markdown")

-Or you could provide your own mustache template by specifying an absolute path (or a relative one, starting from the git toplevel of your project by default, or if set, the
-``git config gitchangelog.template-path``
-location) to your template file, for instance::
+Or you could provide your own mako template by specifying an absolute path (or a relative one, starting from the git toplevel of your project by default, or if set, the ``git config gitchangelog.template-path`` location) to your template file, for instance::

     output_engine = makotemplate(".gitchangelog.tpl")